EirikHaughom/ADME/Guides/Connected Reservoir DDMS/readme.md

 > [!WARNING]
 > If you are using private network connectivity, the Azure Kubernetes Service (AKS) cluster must be routable to the Azure PostgreSQL flexible server and the Azure Data Manager for Energy (ADME) instance.
 Ensure that the AKS cluster is deployed in the same or a peered virtual network as the Azure PostgreSQL flexible server and the ADME instance.

-## Deploy the Reservoir DDMS service
+## Prepare the configuration of the Reservoir DDMS service

 1. Launch the Azure Cloud Shell from the Azure portal, or click the following button to open the Azure Cloud Shell directly: